15 Bedroom Feng Shui Layout Ideas for Better Energy

 3. Create Balance with Nightstands on Both Sides

 Symmetry in the bedroom promotes balance and equality, particularly important for couples.
-Place matching or complementary nightstands on both sides of the bed, each with its own lamp.
-This arrangement supports partnership energy and ensures both individuals have equal space and importance in the relationship.
+Place matching or complementary nightstands on both sides of the bed, each with its own lamp — nightstand height should sit level with or within 2 inches of the mattress top, which is both ergonomically correct and energetically balanced.

 4. Remove Electronics and Reduce EMF Exposure